matuzo/HTMHell/hell/adventcalendar/2025/24/index.md

 ---
 title: "Styling by Language: Using the lang Attribute for Multilingual Design"
 author: "Julia Undeutsch"
 author_bio: "I am Dev & UX Accessibility Specialist at Atos.
 After graduating University in Musicology and Japanese Studies in summer 2020, I started learning front-end development and specialized in the topic of web accessibility early on.
-I have been certified by IAAP as a Professional in Accessibility Core Competencies (CPACC) and Web Accessibility Specialist and got accepted in the Google Developer Expert Program in 2023."
+I have been certified by IAAP as a Certified Professional in Web Accessibility (CPWA) and got accepted in the Google Developer Expert Program in 2023."
 date: 2025-12-24
 author_links:
   - label: "Blog"